Kick the Can

 “What the holy hell?”
 Jason exclaimed as he pulled Kenny towards the street, while Sammy and Carl ran towards the driveway.
 A shadow rose up off the front yard, its body appearing spiderlike, but with a wolf’s head and two long tentacles coming off its back.
 It was easily the size of Mr. McConnel’s work truck and had Jesse pinned between it and the twin's house.

 “Jesse, run!”
-Jackie shouted, backing towards the two that ran past her on the driveway, while Kenny and Jason jogged over to them.
+Jackie shouted, backing towards the two that ran past her on the driveway, while Kenny and Jason gave it a wide circle jogging towards them.

 “Dude, are you seeing this?”
 Sammy asked, his mouth hanging open.